relliv/angular-component-quick-jump/vsc-extension-quickstart.md

 * Reduce the extension size and improve the startup time by [bundling your extension](https://code.visualstudio.com/api/working-with-extensions/bundling-extension).
 * [Publish your extension](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) on the VS Code extension marketplace.
 * Automate builds by setting up [Continuous Integration](https://code.visualstudio.com/api/working-with-extensions/continuous-integration).

+## Create VSIX package

+First install vsce globally by running `npm i vsce -g`.

+Then run `vsce package` in the root of your project.

+> vsce is not working with PNPM, you need to use NPM.

+Then you can install the generated `.vsix` file by running `code --install-extension angular-quick-jump-in-component-folder-x.x.x.vsix` or you can load manually with `F1` > `Extensions: Install from VSIX...` command.